A Characterisation of Smooth Maps into a Homogeneous Space: The uniqueness of primitives up to symmetry

 Then $\phi $ is a symmetry of $M$ and all symmetries of $M$ arise in this way.
-In other words, the Lie group $W:=N_G(H)/H$ acts on the left of $G/H$ according to (an action commuting with the left action of $G$) and $\automorphism(M)$ is the Lie group generated by both left translations and those transformations of $M \cong G/H$ defined by the action of $W$.
+In~other words, the Lie group $W:=N_G(H)/H$ acts on the left of $G/H$ according to

+$($an action commuting with the left action of $G)$ and $\automorphism(M)$ is the Lie group generated by both left translations and those transformations of $M \cong G/H$ defined by the action of $W$.
 Here $N_G(H)$ denotes the normaliser of $H $ in $G$. \end{Proposition}